The change-making problem for six coin values and beyond: Introduction

 The United States' coin system and the EU coin system are both orderly (we will justify this later), while the coin system $(1,5,15,20)$ is not orderly since the greedy algorithm failed to be optimal for $v=30$.
-For a non-orderly coin system $\mathcal{C}$, any value $v$ such that $grd_\mathcal{C}(v) \neq opt_\mathcal{C}(v)$ is called a {\bf counterexample.}
+For a non-orderly coin system $\mathcal{C}$, any positive integer $v$ such that $grd_\mathcal{C}(v) \neq opt_\mathcal{C}(v)$ is called a {\bf counterexample.}

 The change-making problem is a special case of the knapsack problem.
-In this more general setting, suppose you have $n$ types of objects available to pack into a knapsack, and the monetary value of each object is denoted by $c_1, c_2, \ldots, c_n$, respectively.
+In this more general setting, suppose you have $n$ types of objects available to pack into a knapsack, and suppose the monetary value of each object is denoted by $c_1, c_2, \ldots, c_n$, respectively.
 These objects have weights denoted by $w_1, w_2, \ldots, w_n$, respectively.
 The knapsack problem asks how we can pack the knapsack in such a way that the monetary value of the content equals some value $v$ and the total weight of the packed knapsack is {\em minimized}.
 The change-making problem, then, is the special case in which the items have weight $w_i=1$ for all $i$.
 For a discussion of the knapsack problem, see survey articles~\cite{Cacchiani1, CACCHIANI2} and books~\cite{kellerer, martello}.

-In Section~\ref{pastresults}, we review the progress made on the change-making problem over the last several decades and the primary tools used to study coin systems in general.
-Notably, characterizations of orderly coin systems with 3, 4, and 5 coin values have been established (Theorems~\ref{three},~\ref{four}, and~\ref{five}).
-One goal of our work here is to give a characterization of orderly coin systems with 6 coin values.
+Over the last several decades, progress has been made on the change-making problem.
+See Section~\ref{pastresults} for a summary of the big results.
+In particular, characterizations of orderly coin systems with 3, 4, and 5 coin values are reviewed in Theorems~\ref{three},~\ref{four}, and~\ref{five}, respectively.
+In 2023, a characterization of orderly coin systems with six coins was given by Miyashiro and Suzuki as follows.